hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

         [Done]
 ```

-**_Please note that some OLTs (like Alcatel with TIM in Italy) needs to have software image 0 or 1 as active.
-So in this case you have to do these commands twice to flash image on both slot:_**
+{% include alert.html content="Please note that some OLTs (like Alcatel with TIM in Italy) needs to have software image 0 or 1 as active.
+So in this case you have to do these commands twice to flash image on both slot:" alert="Note" icon="svg-info" color="blue" %}

 **ImageA**: